MicrosoftDocs/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ## Use prestaged media with Surface clients

-If your organization uses prestaged media to load deployment resources onto machines prior to deployment with Configuration Manager, the nature of Surface devices as UEFI devices may require you to take additional steps.
+If your organization uses prestaged media to load deployment resources onto machines prior to deployment with Configuration Manager, you may need to take extra steps.
 Specifically, a native UEFI environment requires that you create multiple partitions on the boot disk of the system.
-If you are following along with the [documentation for prestaged media](/mem/configmgr/osd/deploy-use/create-prestaged-media), the instructions provide for only single partition boot disks and therefore will fail when applied to Surface devices.
+If you're following along with the [documentation for prestaged media](/mem/configmgr/osd/deploy-use/create-prestaged-media), the instructions provide for only single partition boot disks and therefore will fail when applied to Surface devices.

-Instructions for applying prestaged media to UEFI devices, such as Surface devices, can be found in the [How to apply Task Sequence Prestaged Media on multi-partitioned disks for BIOS or UEFI PCs in System](https://techcommunity.microsoft.com/t5/configuration-manager-archive/how-to-apply-task-sequence-prestaged-media-on-multi-partitioned/ba-p/392239) blog post.
+To learn more, see [How to apply Task Sequence Prestaged Media on multi-partitioned disks for BIOS or UEFI PCs in System](https://techcommunity.microsoft.com/t5/configuration-manager-archive/how-to-apply-task-sequence-prestaged-media-on-multi-partitioned/ba-p/392239) blog post.

 ## Licensing conflicts with OEM Activation 3.0

 Surface devices come preinstalled with a licensed copy of Windows.
 The license key for this preinstalled copy of Windows is embedded in the firmware of the device with [OEM Activation 3.0](/windows-hardware/manufacture/desktop/oem-activation-3) (OA 3.0).
 When you run Windows installation media on a device with an OA 3.0 key, Windows setup automatically reads the license key and uses it to install and activate Windows.
-In most situations, this simplifies the reinstallation of Windows, because the user does not have to find or enter a license key.
+In most situations, users don't have to find or enter a license key.

-When you reimage a device by using Windows Enterprise, this embedded license key does not cause a conflict.
-This is because the installation media for Windows Enterprise is configured to install only an Enterprise edition of Windows and therefore is incompatible with the license key embedded in the system firmware.
-If a product key is not specified (such as when you intend to activate with Key Management Services [KMS] or Active Directory Based Activation), a Generic Volume License Key (GVLK) is used until Windows is activated by one of those technologies.
+When you reimage a device by using Windows Enterprise, the embedded license key doesn't cause a conflict.
+This is because the installation media for Windows Enterprise is configured to install only an Enterprise edition of Windows and is incompatible with the license key embedded in the system firmware.
+If a product key isn't specified--such as when you intend to activate with Key Management Services [KMS] or Active Directory Based Activation--a Generic Volume License Key (GVLK) is used until Windows is activated by one of those technologies.

 However, issues may arise when organizations intend to use versions of Windows that are compatible with the firmware embedded key.
 For example, an organization that wants to install Windows 10 Pro on a device that originally shipped with Windows 10 Home  may encounter difficulty when Windows setup automatically reads the Home edition key during installation and installs as Windows 10 Home instead of Windows 10 Pro.
 To avoid this conflict, use the Ei.cfg or Pid.txt file to explicitly instruct Windows setup to prompt for a product key, or enter a specific product key in the deployment task sequence.
 For more information, see [Windows Setup Edition Configuration and Product ID Files](/windows-hardware/manufacture/desktop/windows-setup-edition-configuration-and-product-id-files--eicfg-and-pidtxt).
-If you do not have a specific key, you can use the default product keys for Windows.
+If you don't have a specific key, you can use the default product keys for Windows.
 For more information, see [Deploy Windows 10](/windows/deployment/deploy).

 ## Apply an asset tag during deployment